MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.Websites/Publish-AzWebApp.md

 ## SYNOPSIS
 Deploys an Azure Web App from a ZIP, JAR, or WAR file using zipdeploy.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.websites/publish-azwebapp) for up-to-date information.

 ## SYNTAX

 ### FromWebApp (Default)